mark818/ray_tracer/as2/README.txt

 main:

-msaa need to be perfect square

 color rgb use 1 then convert to 255 when save

-why need filename in ray_tracer?

-shading now
+bounce
+ellipsoid?
 refraction??
 load obj later

+Argument NOTE
+1. msaa need to be perfect square
+2. first mat then triangle